BestJunYu/Contrastive-Sampling/README.md

 # Contrastive-Sampling
-Contrastive Sampling Chains in Diffusion Models.
-(NeurIPS 2023)
+The code for "Contrastive Sampling Chains in Diffusion Models" will be released soon.